Zen to Go Logo

 Stress and burnout are the silent enemies of productivity.
 Combating them requires more than good intentions; it demands a concrete action plan.
 The good news is that not all solutions are costly or complicated.

-There is an arsenal of tactics that any company, regardless of its size, can start to implement tomorrow.
-What has worked for us and our clients is that small changes, applied consistently, generate an enormous impact on team well-being.
-It's not about eliminating challenges, but rather building an environment where people can give their best without burning out in the process.
+There is an arsenal of tactics that any company, regardless of size, can start implementing as of tomorrow.
+What has worked for us and our clients is that small changes, applied consistently, have a huge impact on the well-being of teams.
+It is not about eliminating challenges, but about building an environment where people can give their best without burning out in the process.

-One of the most powerful strategies, and surprisingly one of the hardest to implement, is creating a "right to disconnect" policy that is genuinely respected.
+One of the most powerful strategies, and ironically one of the hardest to implement, is to create a "right to disconnection" policy that is truly respected.
 This goes far beyond a simple reminder in an email.

 It involves setting clear expectations about response times.
-For example, actively discouraging the sending of emails or messages outside of working hours unless it is a real emergency.
-Leaders here have to set the example; if a manager sends messages at 10 PM, the whole team will feel the pressure to be "on duty".
+For example, actively discouraging sending emails or messages outside of working hours, unless it is a real emergency.
+Leaders here must set an example; if a manager sends messages at 10 PM, the entire team will feel the pressure to be "on duty".

 A genuine disconnection allows the brain to rest and recover.
-This rest is key for creativity, problem-solving, and, above all, preventing long-term burnout.
+This rest is key to creativity, problem-solving, and, above all, preventing long-term burnout.

 Workloads that challenge, not destroy

 Work overload is a serious problem in Mexico.
-According to data from AMEDIRH (Mexican Association in Human Resources Management), 75% of Mexicans suffer from work stress fatigue, surpassing countries like China and the United States.
-This data is a wake-up call about the urgency of designing manageable workloads.
+According to data from AMEDIRH (Mexican Association for Human Resource Management), 75% of Mexicans suffer from stress-related fatigue, surpassing countries like China and the United States.
+This data is a wake-up call for the urgency to design manageable workloads.

 Designing sustainable workloads requires constant effort, not a one-time solution.
 Here are some ideas that have worked for us:

-• Continuously review priorities: Help the team focus on what truly matters and know how to say "no" to what is not urgent.
+• Continuously review priorities: Help the team focus on what really matters and know how to say "no" to what is not urgent.

-• Encourage active breaks: Short breaks of 5 to 10 minutes every hour to stretch, walk, or simply clear the mind can recharge energy and improve focus.
+• Encourage active breaks: Short breaks of 5 to 10 minutes every hour to stretch, walk, or simply clear the mind can recharge energy and improve concentration.

-• Distribute tasks fairly: Actively monitor who is overwhelmed with work and reassign tasks when necessary to balance the workload.
+• Distribute tasks fairly: Actively monitor who is overwhelmed with work and reassign tasks when necessary to balance the scale.

-One way to alleviate burnout and open space for innovation is through process automation with AI, which frees employees from repetitive tasks and allows them to focus on more strategic and fulfilling activities.
+One way to alleviate burnout and open space for innovation is the automation of processes with AI, which frees employees from repetitive tasks and allows them to focus on more strategic and satisfying activities.

 Well-implemented flexibility

 Flexibility is not synonymous with chaos.
-When implemented with a clear structure, it can completely change the game.
-We have accompanied companies that went from a rigid model to a flexible one with spectacular results.
+When implemented with a clear structure, it can completely change the rules of the game.
+We have accompanied companies that transitioned from a rigid model to a flexible one with spectacular results.

 The key lies in trust and communication.
-This can translate into flexible starting and ending hours, remote work options a few days a week, or a focus on accomplished objectives rather than hours spent sitting.
+This can translate into flexible start and end times, options for remote work a few days a week, or a focus on completed objectives rather than hours sat in a chair.

-This autonomy empowers people to better manage their energy and balance their personal and professional responsibilities, a fundamental pillar for achieving lasting productivity.
+This autonomy gives people the power to better manage their energy and balance their personal and professional responsibilities, a fundamental pillar for achieving lasting productivity.
 If you want to explore further, we have more practical ideas in our article on how to relieve stress in the office.

-The power of wellness initiatives that are felt
+The power of well-being initiatives that are felt

 Image

 To truly transform a work environment, it is not enough to adjust policies or schedule more meetings.
-The key is to actively care for the people who drive the company's success every day.
-This is where initiatives like office chair massages stop being a mere "luxury" and become a strategic tool with tremendous impact.
+The key is to actively care for the people who drive the company’s success every day.
+This is where initiatives like chair massages in the office go from being a mere "luxury" to becoming a strategic tool with a tremendous impact.

-We have seen it time and time again with our clients: the benefits are almost immediate and very evident.
-It is not just a pleasant detail, but a direct intervention that combats very real day-to-day work problems.
-We are talking about a tangible reduction in stress, relief for that tension in the neck and back accumulated after hours at the computer, and, of course, an injection of energy and good humor into the team.
+We have seen it time and again with our clients: the benefits are almost immediate and very evident.
+It is not just a nice detail, but a direct intervention that combats very real problems in day-to-day work.
+We are talking about a palpable reduction in stress, relief for that neck and back tension that accumulates after hours at the computer, and, of course, an injection of energy and good humor into the team.

 We are often asked if a 15-minute session can really make a difference.
-And our answer, based on what we see in each company we visit, is a resounding yes.
-That little oasis in the middle of the workday sends a very powerful message to each collaborator: "we care about you and your well-being".
+And our answer, based on what we see in every company we visit, is a resounding yes.
+That little oasis in the midst of the workday sends a very powerful message to each collaborator: "we care about you and your well-being".

-This type of tangible action demonstrates a commitment that words or an email simply cannot match.
-When an employee feels valued in this way, their loyalty and emotional connection to the company are strengthened.
-Additionally, it is a perfect opportunity to learn in practice how to relieve stress in the office, guided by our professional and certified therapists.
+This kind of tangible actions demonstrate a commitment that words or an email simply cannot match.
+When an employee feels valued in this way, their loyalty and emotional connection to the company strengthen.
+Additionally, it’s a perfect opportunity to learn in practice how to relieve stress in the office, guided by our professional and certified therapists.

-What experience has taught us is that the best wellness initiatives are those that the team can feel.
-A massage is a physical and mental experience that breaks the monotony, recharges batteries, and leaves a positive feeling that lasts much longer than the session.
+What experience has taught us is that the best well-being initiatives are those that the team can feel.
+A massage is a physical and mental experience that breaks the monotony, recharges batteries, and leaves a positive feeling that lasts far beyond the session.

 A real case of transformation

-To put it in perspective, let’s think about a technology startup in CDMX with which we worked.
-They were in full growth, but the work environment was deteriorating.
-Stress was very high, complaints of burnout were constant, and staff turnover was beginning to become a serious problem.
+To put it in perspective, let’s think of a technology startup in CDMX we worked with.
+They were experiencing growth, but the work environment was deteriorating.
+Stress was extremely high, complaints about burnout were constant, and employee turnover was beginning to be a serious problem.

 It was then that they decided to implement a corporate spa service from Zen to Go with chair massages twice a month.
-At first, there was some skepticism, but the results did not take long to appear.
+At first, there was some skepticism, but the results appeared quickly.

-• Less absenteeism: Within three months, they noticed a drop in sick absences, especially those related to back pain, neck pain, and tension headaches.
+• Less absenteeism: Within three months, they noted a drop in absences due to illness, especially related to back pain, neck pain, and tension headaches.

-• More positive climate surveys: In the next work climate evaluation, comments about "feeling cared for by the company" skyrocketed.
+• More positive climate surveys: In the next work climate assessment, comments about "feeling cared for by the company" skyrocketed.

 • Greater collaboration: Curiously, the massage sessions became a meeting point.
-People conversed in a more relaxed and casual manner, which ended up improving communication between departments.
+People chatted in a more relaxed and casual way, which ultimately improved communication between departments.

-This case is the perfect example of how investing in the physical and mental well-being of employees goes beyond relieving stress.
+This case is the perfect example of how investing in the physical and mental well-being of employees goes beyond alleviating stress.
 It becomes the engine of a healthier organizational culture and a genuinely positive work environment.
-It is one of the clearest ways to demonstrate that the company invests in its most important asset: its people.
+It is one of the clearest ways to show that the company invests in its most important asset: its people.

 Design your own workplace improvement plan

-Let's be honest: there is no magic formula that works for all companies.
+Let’s be honest: there is no magic formula that works for all companies.
 What is a success in a technology startup could be a disaster in a law firm.
-That’s why the first step, and the most crucial, in improving the work environment is to create a tailored plan, one that truly arises from listening to your team.
+That’s why the first step, and the most crucial, to improve the work environment is to create a tailored plan, one that truly arises from listening to your team.

 Before implementing any new program or benefit, you need a clear and unfiltered diagnosis.
-The goal is simple: discover where the true pain points are and what your people truly value.
-This is not the time to guess, it’s the time to gather honest data.
+The goal is simple: to discover where the true pain points are and what your people truly value.
+This is not the time to guess, it is the time to collect honest data.

 The most direct way to obtain sincere information is through anonymous surveys.
 And the key word here is anonymous.
-If people feel that their responses can be traced, they will not tell you the truth, but rather what they think you want to hear.
+If people feel that their responses can be traced back to them, they will not tell you the truth but what they think you want to hear.

-Use clear, direct questions that explore fundamental areas.
-Here are some ideas that have been helpful for our clients:
+Use clear and direct questions that explore fundamental areas.
+Here are some ideas that our clients have found helpful:

 • Communication: Do you feel you have the information you need to do your job well?